Design-Dude/ddSpiral/README.md

 ## Additional features
 - Automatic update option (you can also press RETURN for a quick update).
-- No overhead, the plugin does not respond to events from Sketch as long as the overlay is closed.
+- Little overhead, the plugin does not respond to events from Sketch as long as the overlay is closed.
-- You can leave the overlay open and make a new selection for another spiral.
+- You can leave the overlay open and make a new selection for another spiral or make a new spiral on the same selection.
 - Adjustable logarithmic scale for transition options.
 - User input is saved for the next spiral.
 - Thoughtful user experience in a pleasant user interface.